 Members requiring assistance relating to the above services can contact any member of the Department for further information.

-Jean Winters – Director, Industrial Relations and Manpower Services
+Jean Winters – Director, Industrial Relations and Employment Services

 Jean and her team provide information and advice to contractors on managing their workforce to ensure compliance with employment protective legislation.
 The Department also represents contractors at third party hearings, including the Workplace Relations Commission and the Labour Court.
 Jean represents the industry at national level on the NJIC and ENJIC.
 The Department also provides sample contracts of employment, staff handbooks (which include all relevant policies and procedures) and reference guides.

 Cheryl Treanor – Executive, Industrial Relations and Employment Services